nickthecoder/tedi/README.md

 I think I'll be able to "bodge" my way round most of these, but I'm worried that some may be near impossible to get rid of.

+## Compiler Warnings

+There are still lots of warnings during compilation.
+I do plan on removing them, but it isn't as easy as you might expect.
+(Some are, and I will get to those soon!)

+Many of these are due to use of "deprecated" apis.
+I use quotes, because they aren't deprecated.
+They are in use within the regular TextArea.
+IMHO, you should NOT add @deprecated to an API if the same code base is still using it!

+I think these are due to java's lack of Kotlin's "internal" keyword (Kotlin really if better than Java!), and they are abusing @deprecated to achieve a similar, but inferior result!

+## Differences between TediArea and TextArea

+Given that TediArea started as a copy of TextArea, they should be fairly similar.
+However, I have removed some features :

+- Context menu (for copy, paste, etc)
+- Option to wrap text

+I chose to exclude the context menu, because it is likely that any application that embeds TediArea will add their own context menu, with more features.
+Also, getting I18N (translations) of the text seems to require more "private" APIs, and even hard-coded strings containing "com.sun.xxx" package names.
+Yuck!

+Wrapping text is just evil, and won't work well when I implement line numbers.
+Tedi is primarily designed to be for code.

+## Styling TediArea

+TediArea has the style classes of "text-area" and "tedi-area".

+As with TextArea, you can style ".tedi-area", ".tedi-area .content" and ".tedi-area .scroll-pane"

+I have included a style sheet as a resource in package uk.co.nickthecoder.tedi called "tedi.css".
+Currently, this applies a monospaced font to .tedi-area, and will later be used to style the gutters containing the line numbers.

+## Paragraphs

+The use of the word "paragraph" in the code took me by surprise.
+It turns out that a "paragraph" is actually a line of text ending in a new-line character.
+I would have called it "line" rather than "paragraph".
+However, I suppose using "line" may be confusing when line-wrapping is enabled.

 ## Performance

 While digging through the TextArea code, I soon realised that it isn't very efficient.